Stripping Car Paint By Hand

 Remove the softened paint with a plastic scraper.
 You can use a metal scraper, just remember you may scratch the metal underneath and make more work for yourself!

-After almost all the paint has been removed, brush on a second coat of stripper.
+After almost all the paint has been removed, brush on a second coat.
 Let it soak in, then rub with a steel wool pad.
 This removes the smaller, stubborn pieces of paint.
-When all this is done, wipe the car's surface with lacquer thinner to remove any dried stripper.
+When all this is done, wipe the car's surface with prep-sol or lacquer thinner to remove any dried stripper.

-When using chemical paint remover, avoid excessive sun.
+TIP: When using chemical paint removers, avoid excessive sun.
 Higher temperatures will evaporate the product before it can be effective.

 Mechanical Paint Stripping

-Tools and equipment needed for mechanical paint stripping include an air-powered or electric grinder and sander, and plain old sandpaper and steel wool.
-Strip-discs mounted on an electric hand drill are also effective.
-Combine these with a chemical paint remover, and you can strip an old car's paint fairly inexpensively.
+Tools and equipment needed for mechanical paint stripping will include an air-powered or electric grinder, and sandpaper and steel wool.
+Strip-discs mounted on an electric hand drill are also effective, but slower.

 Electric Angle Grinder

-One of the best ways to mechanically strip car paint is by using a 4-1/2" electric angle grinder with either bristle discs or strip discs.
-The advantage with these is they are made of plastic, which eliminate the flying wires from steel wire discs.
+An advantage to bristle discs or strip discs are that they are made of plastic, which eliminate the flying wires from steel wire discs.

 strip disc attachment for automotive body repair